-People of UOVO: Chris Hearn on Inventory Management and Decorative Arts
+People of UOVO: Chris Hearn on Inventory Management

 This is the third installment in our “People of UOVO” series.
 We’re excited to introduce more members of our team and discuss some of the ins and outs behind the scenes of the art storage and services business.

 With a busy November behind us, we sat down with crew chief Chris Hearn to talk about how he prepares for large, complicated projects, why a detailed inventory is so important, and how his experience handling decorative arts has made him an informed viewer of Antiques Roadshow.

 Chris Hearn, UOVO Crew Chief

 A: Tell me about yourself and how you came to be a crew chief at UOVO.

 CH: I’ve been handling art for over 16 years in some form.
 I started helping out a friend with small jobs and within a year I had my own “man with a van” company for two years, moving furniture and art.
 I fell in with a group of artists in Williamsburg, Brooklyn who all started calling me for jobs, so I outfitted the van with racking to better accommodate artwork and transport it safely.
 I eventually became an art handler at another logistics company, which is also how I got to know Angel [Periera, Warehouse Manager at UOVO:33 Kings HWY].
 Back then, we both wanted to move out of the city and hoped to continue working in the art logistics business.
 UOVO:33 Kings HWY has allowed us to do that, so we’re very happy to work out of this facility.

 A: How do you tackle large or complicated projects?